This fridge purifier made me realise I'd been keeping my fridge at the wrong temperature for years - it's been a gamechanger

 Over the last couple of weeks, I've been putting the Shelfy from Vitesy, available on Amazon, to the test.
 Vitesy specialises in air purifiers, but the Shelfy is a little unusual in that is designed to go in the fridge to keep food fresher for longer and minimise fridge odours and food contamination.
 It also comes connected to an app that tracks your fridge temperature, and door openings and counts down to your next big fridge clean.

-Priced at £149 on Amazon, this little gadget isn't an impulse buy, but after two weeks of testing the benefits have been so significant I've made it a permanent feature in my tiny under-counter fridge.
+Usually priced at £149, but currently discounted to £99 on Amazon, after testing I can say this little gadget is worth snapping up while it's on offer for Amazon Prime Big Deals Day.
+After two weeks of testing the benefits have been so significant I've made it a permanent feature in my tiny under-counter fridge.

 Shelfy in a fridge with apples